SEAT Leon review - Reliability and safety

 - 2Engines, performance and driveThe Leon delivers excellent ride comfort and sharp steering, with excellent pace from the plug-in hybrid model

-- 3MPG, CO2 and running costsRunning costs are low thanks to efficient engines and a new plug-in hybrid model
+- 3MPG, CO2 and running costsRunning costs for the Leon are low thanks to efficient engines and a plug-in hybrid model

 - 5Practicality, comfort and boot spaceWith more room for rear-seat passengers, the Leon is a practical family hatchback, although the luggage capacity could be larger

-- 6Reliability and safety - currently readingAlthough the Leon has achieved a five-star Euro NCAP rating, not all of the safety equipment comes as standard
+- 6Reliability and safety - currently readingAlthough the Leon has achieved a five-star Euro NCAP rating, not all of its safety equipment comes as standard